 Patience is a virtue most of us learned about as kids.
 But the pressures of daily life, trying to do more with less, and ambitious goals can strain the patience of even the most patient professionals.

-The easiest way to practice patience in customer service is to focus on one customer at a time.
+The easiest way to practice patience and improve customer service is to focus on one customer at a time.
 Give your full attention to what that one customer needs and answer their questions as best as you can before moving on to the next task.
 For more on how leaders build patience, take a look at this article.

 “Their chat team is by far the most thoroughly trained set of customer service reps I have ever worked with.”